GangstaWangstaPranksta/box-find/README.md

 # Box Find

-A SvelteKit-based box storage organizer system using the IBM Carbon Components & Icon Library, sharp, js-search, node-json-db, and @egjs/svelte-grid.
+A SvelteKit-based box storage organizer system using the IBM Carbon Components & Icon Library, sharp, js-search, mongoDB, and @egjs/svelte-grid.

 ## Deployment
-Locally hosted on a node server in a Docker Conatiner, soon™
+Locally hosted on a node server in Docker alongside mongoDB (see docker-compose.yaml).

 ## API Routes
 `/api/`